Edgewater Preschool of Long Beach

 • Ages: 18 months–6 years old

-• Price: A non-refundable registration fee is required at enrollment; tuition is due monthly in advance, fees are based on enrollment not attendance, no credit is given for absences or holidays, and families are asked to call for current fees
+• Price: A non-refundable registration fee is required at enrollment; tuition is charged monthly in advance based on enrollment (not attendance), with no credit for absences or holidays; current fees are available by calling the program

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.